 Arkansas Lawmaker Seeks Legal Opinion On Prediction Markets Like Kalshi

-An Arkansas legislator says he will seek an opinion from the attorney general on whether it is illegal for prediction markets like Kalshi to operate in the state.
+An Arkansas legislator says he will seek an opinion from the attorney general on whether prediction markets like Kalshi are illegal in the state.

 State Sen. Bryan King, R-Green Forest, told Gambling.com on Wednesday he is drafting a letter to Attorney General Tim Griffin for an opinion.
 Griffin is a former Republican lieutenant governor and U.S. House of Representatives member.